 - Use Ctrl +T to translate your print text into braille.

 - Put your keyboard NUM LOCK on.
-Then use the number keys, space bar, and function keys to enter your spatial math expressions.
+Then use the number keys, space bar, and function keys to enter your spatial math expressions in the braille file.

 Hint #1 Use the "3" key to create your dot 2,5 lines.